akabhowmick/jet-quiz-app/README.md

 - **Quiz Taking**: Users can select from a variety of quizzes on different topics and test their knowledge.
 - **Score Tracking**: The app keeps track of users' scores and displays them at the end of each quiz.
-- **Leaderboards**: Users can see how their scores compare to others on the leaderboard.
+- **Leader Board**: Users can see how their scores compare to others on the leaderboard.
 - **Responsive Design**: The app is designed to be responsive and work well on both desktop and mobile devices.

 ## Technologies Used